websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

     }
 }
 ```
-Here's the entirety of the save logic after adapting to the file system example:
+Here's the entirety of the save logic (including the `save`, `insert` and `update` methods) after adapting to the file system example:

 ```java
 @Override